 Appointment Limit Policy

-The SLC limits the amount of one-on-one time that a student can schedule with a tutor for a particular class to 3 hours/week.
+ASC Tutoring limits the amount of one-on-one time that a student can schedule with a tutor for a particular class to 3 hours/week.
 Also, we prohibit students from working with a writing tutor for more than 1 hour/day.
-The SLC serves a vast number of students and we need to set these limits to help ensure that we meet this large demand.
+The Center serves a vast number of students and we need to set these limits to help ensure that we meet this large demand.
 There is, however, no limit to the amount of time that students can spend with tutors for open/group tutoring.

 Writing Lab Policy

 All writing tutoring must take place in The Writing Lab (room B-8R).
-The Writing Lab is the area within the SLC that is most conducive to writing tutoring.
+The Writing Lab is the area within the Center that is most conducive to writing tutoring.

 Principles of Tutoring in Writing:

-- The writing assistance available for students in the SLC is an educational process.
+- The writing assistance available for students is an educational process.
 Tutors use instruction on writing fundamentals oriented toward helping the student identify patterns of errors in his/her writing and learn how to correct them in the revision process.

 - In a tutorial session, a tutor would typically assist the student with revising several pages of a paper or thesis with the student and then ask the student to revise the remaining pages independently, correcting the errors similar to those discussed in the tutorial session.